marbu/dogit/README.md

+# Dogit

-# Dotfiles management tool based on git
+This is readme file of Dogit, dotfiles management tool based on git.

 ## The idea